Ajay-ee13/ML-in-finance/README.md

    Robo-Advisors are algorithms built to calibrate a financial portfolio to the goals and risk tolerance of the user.
 Additionally, they provide automated financial guidance and service to end investors and clients.
 Ex. : A user enters their financial goals (e.g., to retire at age 65 with $250,000 in savings), age, income, and current financial assets.
-The advisor (the allocator) then spreads investments across asset classes and financial instruments in order to reach the user’s goals.
-The system then calibrates to changes in the user’s goals and real-time changes in the market, aiming always to find the best fit for the user’s original goals.
+The advisor (the allocator) then spreads investments across asset classes and financial instruments in order to reach the user's goals.
+The system then calibrates to changes in the user's goals and real-time changes in the market, aiming always to find the best fit for the user's original goals.
 - **Fraud Detection** :
 - **Loans/Credit Card/Insurance Underwriting** : At large companies (big banks and publicly traded insurance firms), machine learning algorithms can be trained on